Funding Policies and Guidelines

 All domestic graduate students are encouraged to complete the Free Application for Financial Aid (FAFSA) form.
 The annual deadline for completing the FAFSA is April 1.
-See also Financial Aid's FAFSA page.
+See also the Office of Financial Aid and Records FAFSA webpage.

 All tuition scholarship support is used to establish financial aid loan and Federal Work Study eligibility.
 Students who have applied for financial aid assistance should be aware that a tuition award and/or a fellowship award does affect the amount of loan eligibility.
-For more information about student financial aid eligibility or other financial aid related questions, contact the Office of Financial Aid Services at (607) 777-2428 or email email@example.com.
+For more information about student financial aid eligibility or other financial aid related questions, contact the Office of Financial Aid and Student Records.

 New York State Residency